Step 2: Preparing the sample

 Brains are best loaded bulb down and with the ventral side facing the blade.
 The blade is affixed to the blade holder (we use a new blade every 200 to 300 sections).

-Hit the "Prepare Sample" button on the main view to open the Prepare GUI, which is used for sample trimming and moving the stages manually.
+In case the prepare GUI is not already open, hit the "Prepare Sample" button on the main view to open the Prepare GUI, which is used for sample trimming and moving the stages manually.

-• WASD for X/Y (W and S for Y; A and D for X).
+WASD for X/Y (W and S for Y; A and D for X).

-• To move the stage up use either Q and E or use R and F. Q and R moves up.
+To move the stage up use either Q and E or use R and F. Q and R moves up.
 E and F moves down.

 To use the keyboard shortcuts, the Prepare GUI must have mouse focus but you should not have clicked on a text edit box, or you will end up typing in it.
 Hold shift for large motions.
 You should position the sample such that it's about one mm away from the blade and the blade tip is near the top of the sample in Z. Then hit "Set blade position" to store this position: